parkerpoker/parkerd/docs/trust-model.md

 Each profile has a local wallet identity.
 The daemon uses it for:

-- Arkade wallet ownership
+- wallet custody
-- join identity binding
+- local table-funds operations
-- signed table-funds receipts
+- signed renew, cash-out, and emergency-exit receipts

-If a wallet private key is compromised, the attacker can control that player's bankroll and produce valid wallet-level receipts for that player.
+If a wallet private key is compromised, that player's bankroll can be controlled by the attacker.

+### Protocol and peer keys

+Each profile also has local peer and protocol identities used for:

+- peer addressability
+- event signing
+- snapshot signing
+- advertisement signing

+These keys stay local to the daemon profile, not in the browser.

+### Local table copy

+Each daemon stores its own replica of the table, including:

+- table config
+- seats
+- public state
+- signed events
+- snapshots
+- private hand material relevant to that profile

+This replica is operationally important because failover and funds operations use it directly.

-### Bankroll state
+### Table-funds state

-Each seated player keeps local table-funds state for:
+Each daemon keeps local table-funds state for:

-- prepared VTXOs
+- buy-in amounts
-- managed table VTXOs
-- current local table balance
-- checkpoint records
+- checkpoint hashes
+- wallet-signed operation receipts
-- cash-out and emergency-exit receipts
+- local cash-out and exit status

-This state is local to the player's daemon and is required for checkpoint recording, renewal, cash-out, and emergency exit.

-### Canonical event log

-`SignedTableEvent` history is the authoritative gameplay transcript.
-It determines:

-- seating
-- host epochs
-- gameplay ordering
-- public state evolution
-- failover decisions

-If two peers hold the same valid event history, they can deterministically replay the same canonical state.

-### Signed snapshots

-`CooperativeTableSnapshot` is the enforceable money checkpoint.
-A snapshot only becomes fully authoritative when it carries signatures from:

-- the current host
-- every seated player
-- every configured witness

-That fully signed snapshot is the boundary used for checkpoint recording, cash-out, and emergency exit.

 ### Public metadata

-Signed public advertisements and derived public updates expose information such as:
+Public advertisements and updates expose:

 - table name and stakes
-- host identity
+- host identity and witness count
-- witness count
+- occupied seats
-- public board state
+- public game state
-- public chip counts
-- showdown hole cards when revealed

-This data is useful for discovery and spectatorship, but it is not a money-authorizing asset.
+This information is useful for discovery and spectatorship, but it is not wallet custody.

 ## Actors